JaceRobinson8/sea_otter/data/README.md

-Place to store data files.
+Place to store data files (data files not currently included in public repo).